Kernelization dichotomies for hitting minors under structural parameterizations: Introduction

-Another way we may try to go beyond \autoref{fact:poly-kernel} is by replacing the \Fdeletion problem with its (induced) subgraph counterpart, where we want to delete vertices to make the graph $\F$-subgraph-free (resp. $\F$-induced-subgraph-free).
-However, Bougeret, Jansen, and Sau~\cite{F-subgraph-deletion-kernel-dichotomies-LIPIcs} recently showed that, for some choices of $\F$, these problems do not admit polynomial kernels when parameterized by the size of a modulator to graphs with bounded treedepth, unless $\NP \subseteq \coNP/\poly$.
-As the elimination distance to any graph class is not greater than the treedepth, these problems also do not admit polynomial kernels when parameterized by the size of a modulator to graphs with bounded $\EDF$.
+In \autoref{sec:explicit-upper-bounds} we give an explicit upper bound on the size of the kernels obtained in \autoref{fact:poly-kernel}.
+On the negative side, we present two different types of lower bounds, both relevant for different reasons that we proceed to discuss.

+On the one hand, in \autoref{sec:lower-bounds-not-biconnected} we show that the same dichotomy of \autoref{fact:dichotomy} still holds for infinitely many families $\F$ that contain graphs that are {\sl not} biconnected.
+We show this by modifying appropriately the reduction of Dekker and Jansen~\cite{FVS-via-EDF-DAM}, which was in turn inspired by other similar reductions~\cite{vertex-cover-bridge-depth,HolsKP22}).
+We give another class of non-biconnected families $\F$ for which the dichotomy holds in \autoref{sec:lower-bounds-treelike}.
+We point out that the relevance of these lower bounds is not given by the actual families $\F$ to which it applies, but as a proof of concept that such families $\F$ containing non-biconnected graphs do exist.

+On the other hand, in \autoref{sec:lower-bounds-degree} we show how essentially the same reduction can be used to show a lower bound on the degree of our kernels when the elimination distance is bounded but large.
+We also discuss how the elimination distance and the collection $\F$ appear in the degree of our kernels, by relating our positive and negative results to the ones by Giannopoulou et al.~\cite{GiannopoulouJLS17} (parameterized by the solution size, which corresponds to elimination distance zero).

-\subparagraph{Organization.} In \autoref{sec:new-summary} we present a summary of our techniques, which are based on proving two main ingredients, and a road map of the whole proof.
-In \autoref{sec:preliminaries} we introduce the necessary definitions and notation, including the concepts of labeled graphs, and the extension of the minor relation to these graphs.
+\subparagraph{Organization.} In \autoref{sec:new-summary} we present a summary of our techniques for our positive result (i.e., the kernelization algorithm), which are based on proving two main ingredients, and a road map of the whole proof.
+In \autoref{sec:preliminaries} we introduce the necessary definitions and notation, including the concepts of labeled graphs, the extension of the minor relation to these graphs, and the particular kind of reductions needed later for our lower bounds.
 In \autoref{sec:poly-kernel}, assuming that the two main ingredients are proved, we provide the proof of \autoref{fact:poly-kernel}, and its consequences mentioned above.
 The proof of the first ingredient is presented in \autoref{sec:compute-solution-breaking-Q}, while the proof of the second one is presented in \autoref{sec:bounding-Q}.
+In \autoref{sec:explicit-upper-bounds} we thoroughly analyze the proof of the second ingredient to give an explicit upper bound on the size of our kernels.
+We present our lower bounds in \autoref{sec:lower-bounds} and \autoref{sec:lower-bounds-treelike}.
+Finally, we conclude the article in \autoref{sec:conclusions} with some directions for further research.